After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 "Try younger seniors!" they said.
 "60-year-olds are more online!"

 Tried it.
 Guess what?
-60-70-year-olds don't need help with chores yet.
+60- to 70-year-olds don't need help with chores yet.
 They're still spry.
 They don't need the money as badly.
 The problem isn't painful enough.
 Nobody wants the solution until they're 75+, and by then, they can't use a website without help.

 "Partner with senior care organizations!"
 Cool.
-We tried to partner with Elder Lawyers, Agencies on Aging, Reverse Mortgage Specialists, and many more.
-Every one wanted three years of proof before recommending us.
+We tried to partner with elder law attorneys, agencies on aging, reverse mortgage specialists, and many more.
+Every one of them wanted three years of proof before recommending us.
 They were worried about reputational risk if we didn't deliver on our promises.
 Understandable, but we couldn't get off the ground to prove ourselves.

 Lesson 1: Just because a problem is real doesn't mean you can build a scalable business solving it.